Sephirothbahamut/Accio-Niffler/Game Design Document.md

 <img src="Pictures/Level/Left_path.png" alt="Left_Path" style="zoom:50%;" />

 While they search for the wand, the grindylows appears along the path and they must be defeated.
-Then they keep following the traces until they understand that the wands is nearby.
+Then they keep following the traces until they understand that the wands are nearby.

 ![Map_lake_grindylow](Pictures/Level/Map_lake_grindylow.jpg)